Castiel (Supernatural): War against God

 God eventually returns to offer the Winchesters help against Jack's corrupted state, but when the Winchesters realize that God is manipulating the situation to suit his own narrative aspirations, they reject his plans, prompting God to release all the spirits and monsters the Winchesters have previously defeated from Hell.
 The Winchesters are able to defeat the wave of monsters after Rowena sacrifices herself to take the spirits back to Hell, but with his powers weakening and Dean blaming Castiel for Mary's death, Castiel decides to move on, although an encounter with a djinn inspires Castiel to continue trying to help others.

-Castiel subsequently returns to the brothers to help them defeat God by grooming a resurrected Jack to become stronger.
-After the plan fails, and they are chased by Billie, Castiel sacrifices himself by confessing his love and admiration for Dean and allowing himself to be happy.
+Castiel subsequently returns to the brothers to help them defeat God by encouraging a resurrected Jack to become stronger.
+After the plan fails and they are chased by Billie, Castiel sacrifices himself, declaring "I love you" and allowing himself to be happy.
 This activates his deal with the Shadow, who drags him and Billie into the Empty.

 In "Carry On", Bobby Singer revealed to Dean in heaven that Jack resurrected Castiel from the Empty in order to help reshape heaven.